 WordPress comes with a built-in code editor which allows you to edit WordPress theme and plugin files directly from the admin area.

-Similarly, the plugin editor can be seen at Plugins » Plugin Editor page.
-By default, it will show you one of the installed plugins from your site that comes up first in the alphabatical order.
+Similarly, the plugin editor can be seen at Plugins » Plugin File Editor page.
+By default, it will show you one of the installed plugins from your site that comes up first in the alphabetical order.

 If you visit the theme or plugin editor page for the first time, WordPress will warn you that using the editor can break your website.